jericizon/jheckdoc-laravel/README.md

 ### Security

-If you discover any security related issues, please email im.jericizon@gmail.com instead of using the issue tracker.
+If you discover any security related issues, pelase use [issue tracker](../../issues).

 ## Credits